math123456789/phase/README.md

 #  NORMALIZATION
-**Normalization** is a technique of oraganizing the data into multiple realted tables, to minimize data redundancy *DATA REDUNDANCY* is repetation of data in multiple places which increases size of database and also gives issues like
+**Normalization** is a technique of oraganizing the data into multiple realted tables, to minimize data redundancy *DATA REDUNDUNCY* is repetition of data in multiple places which increases size of database and also gives issues like
 + insertion anomaly: to insert redundant data for every new row is a a data insertion problem
 + Deletion anomaly: loss of a related dataset when some other dataset is deleted